info-241/info-241/prep_live_session/README.md

 # Week 2: Comparing Apples to Apples

-- **Learning Objectives**: "At the end of this week's course of study, student will be able to:"
+- **Learning Objectives**: "At the end of this week's course of study, students will be able to:"
   - Make a clear statement about what it means for an input to **cause** a change in an outcome, using the language of potential outcomes.
   - Understand that theories that predict human behavior are less precise (and reliable) than theories that predict other behavior (i.e. physics); as a result, trial, sampling and measurment are necessary
   - Describe how any _applied_ sampling process will generate sampling-based uncertainty in estimated statistics

 ## Poor Economics

-## Essay 1 critique

-We will assign you to two partners to exchange papers and give each other feedback. **Make sure to read your partners’ papers before live session**.
-You can find them in the forum where you posted your own paper.
-Consider the following questions:
--   Does the essay complete each of the four requested tasks?
-    -   Present a causal question
-    -   Describe a story by which the effect would be overestimated or underestimated.
-    -   Identify the assumptions required to believe the study results.
-    -   Describe the ideal experiment.
--   Are there places where the essay could be made clearer?
--   Does anything seem too vague?
-Are there places where the essay could be made more vivid by using a more concrete example?
--   Can you find any places where the essay could be improved by adding active verbs?
--   Do you have any other suggestions for improvement?

 ## FE exercises